BranchManager/.dotfiles/.config/README.md

 - used with grim to select region for screen shots.
 33. pacman -R xdg-desktop-portal-gnome
 - remove this package for hyprland
+34. pacman -R libva-vdpau-driver
+- remove this package for manjaro if I want to run OBS

 ## Packages removed
 1. yay -R